dunglas/mercure/README.md

 });

 const req = https.request({
-    hostname: 'hub.example.com',
+    hostname: 'example.com',
     port: '443',
-    path: '/publish',
+    path: '/hub',
     method: 'POST',
     headers: {
+        Authorization: 'Bearer <valid-jwt-token>',
+        // the JWT must have a mercure.pulish key containing an array of targets (can be empty for public updates)
-        Authorization: 'Bearer <valid-jwt-token>', // the JWT key must be shared between the hub and the server 'Content-Type': 'application/x-www-form-urlencoded',
+        // the JWT key must be shared between the hub and the server 'Content-Type': 'application/x-www-form-urlencoded',
         'Content-Length': Buffer.byteLength(postData),
     }